ScilifelabDataCentre/dds_web/SPRINTLOG.md

 - Add link in footer for new User Agreement and Privacy Policy ([#1516](https://github.com/ScilifelabDataCentre/dds_web/pull/1516))
 - New extra release, outside maintenance window, version 2.6.3 ([#1518](https://github.com/ScilifelabDataCentre/dds_web/pull/1518))

+# 2024-03-11 - 2024-03-22

+- Fix the files endpoints according to the openAPI standards, providing new endpoint version that co-exists with the current one ([#1505](https://github.com/ScilifelabDataCentre/dds_web/pull/1505))